-Clay Harville constantly knew he became extraordinary.
-He knew he had a tough time telling what others have been feeling and that he might sometimes fiddle his hands or grind his nails.
+Clay Harville constantly knew he had become extraordinary.
+He knew he had a tough time telling what others had been feeling and that he might sometimes fiddle his hands or grind his nails.
 He knew that he went to high school with other children who were one of a kind, too.

 But it wasn’t till he started high faculty — whilst he determined to broach the difficulty along with his dad and mom — that he may want to name the difference: